mingyuansung/mingyuansung.github.io/_posts/2016-02-16-DOCKER-EDEN-ECHO-installation-note.md

 ## Run local EDEN with Docker and local ECHO

 * In order to do this, you will need to implement the local setting as Mike stated in the section `Optional Confiuration` in [EDEN readme](https://github.com/Source-Intelligence/EDEN) to bypass Docker ECHO setting.
 So EDEN will not call Docker ECHO but call local ECHO instead.
 Basically you need to create a new file  `parameters_local.yml` to tell ECHO is at your local.
 And comment out ECHO server from docker setting from `parameters.yml`.
-* Put in `echo.stub: true` instead to use Echo stub instread of real Echo.
+* Put in `stub_services: [echo]` instead to use Echo stub instread of real Echo.
 Now this may get changed pretty soon.
 * Then start PHP server, then EDEN docker, then ECHO from either command line or from withing IntelliJ.
 Just like the start up script I made ealier.
 * You can open EDEN and also ECHO project in IntelliJ and run debugger on both at the same time.